xiaohu07/React_PaymentForm/README.md

 Payment form app in ReactJS

 # To run the project:
+0. Go to Desktop/Udemy/React_PaymentForm
+  -- sorry about the long path ^_^
 1. git clone https://github.com/xiaohu07/React_PaymentForm.git
   -- to your desired local folder